FedEx Cold Chain Center Memphis

 Be prepared: Packaging your perishable goods

 Perishable products may be subjected to harsh environmental conditions, such as excessive temperature or humidity, on the way to their destination.
-So packaging your shipment correctly — including shipping containers and packing materials — is essential to keeping the perishables fresh until they're delivered.
-FedEx Express requires that perishable shipments in the U.S. be packaged for a minimum transit time of at least 12 hours greater than the delivery commitment for the shipment.
+So packing your shipment correctly — including shipping containers and packaging materials — is essential to keeping the perishables fresh until they're delivered.
+FedEx Express requires that perishable shipments in the U.S. be packaged for a minimum transit time of 24 hours greater for domestic shipments and 48 hours greater for international shipments than the delivery commitment for the shipment.
 See FedEx Express Terms and Conditions for details.

 With the proper combination of insulation and refrigerants, you can maintain products within specific temperature ranges.
 You can keep products frozen or prevent products from freezing.